 Step 5 – Determine your exercise plan to increase your metabolism.

-Although diet or what you eat is the central part of losing or maintaining weight, exercise and resistance exercise are essential.
-Resistance exercise tones muscles that, in turn, when toned, use more blood glucose at rest – thus slowing down the amount of glucose that is converted to fat.
+Although diet or what you eat is central to losing or maintaining weight, exercise and resistance are essential.
+Resistance exercise tones muscles that, when toned, use more blood glucose at rest – thus slowing down the amount of glucose converted to fat.
 For this purpose, thirty minutes x three times a week is good, twice a week ok, and one better than nothing!
-Daily Cardiovascular comes into play here to “Rev up” the metabolism and burn up calories.
-The amount of the above is determined by you, and of course, the more you do, the better unless you have some medical condition that would preclude you from some activity.
+Daily Cardiovascular comes into play here to “Rev up” the metabolism and burn calories.
+You determine the amount of the above, and of course, the more you do, the better, unless you have some medical condition that would preclude you from some activity.

 Now, since we are trying to establish a “pattern” of exercise for life, it is good to choose something that will be achievable long term and that you like.
-Kickboxing daily for 30 minutes will “torch” fat from your body, whereas a daily 30-minute walk will be a lot slower contribution to a calorie deficit.
-For those who have knee problems or back problems, kickboxing fitness may be inappropriate, so the daily pattern of walking will be a better and more viable option.
+Kickboxing daily for 30 minutes will “torch” fat from your body, whereas a daily 30-minute walk will be a lot slower to a calorie deficit.
+Kickboxing fitness may be inappropriate for knee or back problems, so the daily walking pattern will be a better and more viable option for most.
 It is a myth that those with knee or back problems cannot lose weight because exercise is constrained.
-There are always alternatives like swimming, using a stationary bike, fit boxing with hands or circuit training.
+Alternatives like swimming, stationary biking, fit boxing with hands or circuit training are always available.

-Curiously, yoga, Tai Chi, and Chi kung can also help lose weight for those who cannot do cardio.
+Yoga, Tai Chi, and Chi kung can also help those who cannot do cardio lose weight.
 Why?
 The body-mind arts are great for helping with reducing stress hormones that contribute to weight gain and food cravings.
 Naturally, cardio + resistance is the best way to lose weight, but it is also about customising to suit what you can do.
 Those who have emotional eating or food cravings may do well with yoga.

 Start simple, and it may take 12 weeks to entrain and longer to see results unless you are kickboxing or doing some high-intensity cardio.
 This should not be a problem as studies have shown that those who walk as their program can lose weight, but maybe it takes six months to see some results. ( Depends on how long you walk and intensity et )